-Selection of the term on the left resulted in a score of -3, -2 or -1, based on the strength indicated (i.e., very, fairly or slightly, respectively) and 3, 2 or 1 if the term on the right was selected, again based on the strength indicated (i.e., very, fairly or slightly, respectively).
-If
+If the term on the left was selected, the response was coded -3, -2 or -1, based on the strength indicated (i.e., very, fairly or slightly, respectively) and 3, 2 or 1 if the term on the right was selected, again based on the strength indicated (i.e., very, fairly or slightly, respectively).
+If the response was "neither," the response was coded as a zero.
+The terms and coding methods were those used by Cory et. al (2008).

-"neither" was selected, zero was recorded.
 The last comparison asked the participants to indicate whether they thought a member of the occupation was more likely to be male, female or neither.
 The terms and definitions provided to the participants are shown in Table 1(Appendix).
 This information was printed on each page of the survey.